 Always think customer centric

-The last tip I want to give you in this article is to always think customer-centric.
-This means that you must always write from the customer's point of view and put yourself in the shoes of your target group.
-This requires a great deal of empathy, but it is one of the most important factors for success.
+The last tip I want to give you in this article is to always think the customers are at the center of what you're doing.
+This means you must always write from the customer's point of view and put yourself in the shoes of your target group.
+Thinking in this way requires a great deal of empathy, but it is one of the most important factors for success.

 Many copywriters focus too much on their own idea of added value and a good text and disregard the customer's point of view.
 As a result, the content of your words is only partially absorbed because the target group cannot identify with it 100 per cent.

 In addition to a detailed target group research, you should therefore always focus on the needs, wishes and goals of your potential customers.
-Choose a topic that interests you and a shop where you buy products again and again.
+Choose a topic that interests you and a shop where you regularly buy products.
 How do you want to be addressed?
 What points are you interested in and what don't you care about?
 What questions need to be answered for you to buy the product?

-You then proceed in the same way with the target group for whom you are writing texts.
-This way you are guaranteed to hit the right note.
+You then proceed in the same way with the target group for whom you're writing texts.
+This way you're guaranteed to hit the right note.

-In the introduction, I wrote that you should at least know the basics of copywriting in order to become active yourself and enhance your website or shop.
-Now you have learned a lot about the basics (and beyond).
+In the introduction, I said you at least need to know the basics of copywriting to become active yourself and enhance your website or shop.
+You've now learned a lot about the basics – and hopefully more beyond that.

-From the definition and meaning to the correct preparation and practical implementation.
-Of course, this is no guarantee that you will be able to produce outstanding copy immediately.
+We've looked at the definition and meaning to the correct preparation and practical implementation.
+Of course, this is no guarantee you'll be able to produce outstanding copy immediately.
 As with any other topic, practice makes perfect.